Funding4HomeCare

 Make copies of all the documents you gathered and attach them as requested—never send your originals.
 Before you submit, have a trusted friend or colleague review your application for any typos or mistakes.
 A fresh pair of eyes can catch small errors you might have missed.
 Many foundations, like the Robert Wood Johnson Foundation, provide clear guidelines to help you through the process.

-Meet Deadlines and Follow Up
+Meeting Deadlines and When to Follow Up

 Grant deadlines are firm, so missing one usually means your application won’t be considered.
 As soon as you decide to apply, mark the due date on your calendar and set a reminder a week or two in advance.
 Try to submit your application a few days early to avoid any unexpected technical glitches or mail delays.
 After you submit, keep a copy of the entire application packet for your records.